skailand7/skailand7/README.md

 Frontend Trainee
 ----------------

-Frontend but I would like also to become a full stack but currently I'm focused in learning new front-end technologies.
+Frontend but I would like also to become a full stack.
+Currently I'm focused in learning new front-end technologies.

 * 🌍  I'm based in Peru
 * ✉️  You can contact me at [migangelturpo@gmail.com](mailto:migangelturpo@gmail.com)